Himanshhhyou/python-class/intro.md

 - [Documentation](#documentation)

 ### The Basic Model of Computation
+The basic model of computation refers to a theoretical framework used to describe how computations are performed.
+There are several fundamental models, each with its own way of representing and executing algorithms.
+Here are some of the key models of computation.

 ### Programming Languages
 ### Compiler, Interpreter and Assembler
 ### Testing & Debugging